sandyavs/mealplanner-wiki/Test-case-portfolio-v1.0-and-2.0.md

 ## Expected Behaviour:
 When user clicks on the menu item such as "Plans", user should be able to view "Plans" web page.

+## <a id="012">Test case ID: MP-MPCalendar-012</a>

+## Test case name:
+User not assigned should be shown as text in meal calendar

+## Related Bug ID: #458

+## Steps to follow:
+Pre-requisite: MP-Login-001
+1. Go to '/mealplans'
+2. Click on 'Create Meal Plan'
+3. Enter the meal plan name 'Veg' and do not assign a user
+4. Click on the created meal plan
+5. In the mealplan calendar view, notice there is no user field next to the meal plan name.